vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 If vCenter Server manages more than one cluster, you use the `compute-resource` option to specify the cluster on which to deploy the virtual container host.

 When deploying a virtual container host to vCenter Server, you must use the `bridge-network` option to specify an existing distributed port group for container VMs to use to communicate with each other.
-For information about how to create a distributed virtual switch and port group, see *Network Requirements* in [Environment Prerequisites for vSphere Integrated Containers Installation](vic_installation_prereqs.md#networkreqs).
+For information about how to create a distributed virtual switch and port group, see *Network Requirements* in [Environment Prerequisites for vSphere Integrated Containers Engine Installation](vic_installation_prereqs.md#networkreqs).

 This example deploys a virtual container host with the following configuration: